machinat/sociably/website/docs/dialog-script.md

 #### `RETURN.value`

-The second is returning the value and executing the effect ouside of the script.
+The second is returning the value and executing the effect outside of the script.
 For example:

 ```js